-Children who have a Statement of Special Educational Need (SEN) / Education Health and Care Plan (EHCP) that names the school will be admitted.
-NB.
-Those children with a statement of SEN / EHCP that does not name the school will be referred to the Statutory Assessment Team (SAT) to determine an appropriate place.
+Children who have a statement of special educational needs that names the school will be admitted.
+NB: Those children with a statement of special educational needs that does not name the school will be referred to Student Assessment to determine an appropriate place.

-- 1. Children in Care (CIC) and Children who were previously in care (CIC) but ceased to be so by reason of adoption, a residence order (now known as a child arrangement order) or special guardianship order. - 2.
-Children who appear to have been in state care outside of England and ceases to be in state care as a result of being adopted. - Children living in the catchment area with a sibling at the school (or partner infant/junior school) at the time of admission; - 4.
-Children living in the catchment area; - 5.
-Children living outside the catchment area who have a sibling at the school (or partner infant/junior school) at the time of admission; - 6.
-Children of members of staff, providing that they have been employed for a minimum of two years and/or are recruited to fill a vacant post for which there is a demonstrable skills shortage. - 7.
-Children who live outside the catchment area, but nearest the school as measured by a straight line.
+1. Children in Care, also known as Looked After Children (LAC).

+- 2. Children living in the catchment area with a sibling at the school at the time of admission. - 3.
+Children living in the catchment area.

+4. Children living outside the catchment area who have a sibling at the school at the time of admission.

+5. Children living outside the catchment area who have been unable to gain a place at their catchment area school because of oversubscription.

+6. Children who live outside the catchment area, but nearest the school as measured by a straight line.